 Finally, the operations manual needs to be appropriately protected.
 One franchise company discovered the consequences of not doing this properly when one of their franchise owners broke away and started using all the info in their manual to start a competing business.
 To their surprise it was ruled that because they had not properly protected their manual, they could not claim the information was proprietary and confidential.
 And the company had used a huge law firm with a franchise attorney section to prepare its FDD and oversee the operations manual.
 Huge mistake that could have been easily prevented with just a little franchise expert foresight and planning.

 2. Draft the Individual Chapters The second step is giving the person(s) within your company who have drafting responsibility samples of franchise operations manual writing styles, along with coaching on drafting techniques, guidelines and order of topics.
 The writing style for an operations manual is the first and principal difference to learn.
 In school, we all learned the narrative writing style: the standard sentence-and-paragraph format.
 Its purpose is to impress the reader, and is usually descriptive, lengthy and complex.
 Letters and memos are common examples of narrative writing.
 Good for a letter or memo, but not effective for complicated and lengthy material.
 When you write an operations manual, an entirely different style of composition - technical writing - is required.
 Its purpose is not to impress, but to get a message across quickly and clearly.
 Technical writing is not rocket science.
 Technical writing rules, do's and don'ts, can be easily learned and applied.
 All that's required is some minimal instruction and you won't find this information in any bookstore.
 I offer an online workshop on how to write a franchise operations manual using a technical writing style that includes my 22-page proprietary monograph on the subject, complete with "before" and "after" examples from actual franchise ops manuals.
+Also included is editing your first chapter to make sure the manual is on-track in terms of technical writing style.
 Send me an email if you're interested.

 With these how to write an operations manual instructions, your people can begin drafting each chapter of the manual using their extensive operational knowledge of the day-to-day, week-to-week, etc. aspects of your business.
 This is where over 90% of the work will be done as it should be, in-house, by your management team.
 Getting them to this starting point can be accomplished at a cost that amounts to a few hours of outside professional time.